NCEAS/metacat/docs/user/metacat/source/install.rst

     sudo chown -R <tomcat_user> /var/metacat

 3. Install the Metacat WAR in the Tomcat web-application directory.
 For instructions on downloading the Metacat WAR, please see Downloading Metacat.
 Typically, Tomcat will look for its application files (WAR files) in the <tomcat_home>/webapps directory (e.g., /usr/share/tomcat6/webapps).
 Your instance of Tomcat may be configured to look in a different directory.
 We will refer to the Tomcat application directory as <tomcat_app_dir>.
-NOTE: The name of the WAR file (e.g., knb.war) provides the application context, which appears in the URL of the Metacat (e.g., http://yourserver.com/knb/).
+NOTE: The name of the WAR file (e.g., metacat.war) provides the application context, which appears in the URL of the Metacat (e.g., http://yourserver.com/metacat/).
 To change the context, simply change the name of the WAR file to the desired name before copying it.
 To install the Metacat WAR:

   ::

-    sudo cp <metacat_package_dir>/knb.war <tomcat_app_dir>
+    sudo cp <metacat_package_dir>/metacat.war <tomcat_app_dir>

 4. Restart Tomcat.
 Log in as the user that runs your Tomcat server (often "tomcat") and type: